genghis-tuan/shut-the-box-js/README.md

 Written in JS with minimal styling
 ![JS implementation](shut_the_box_JS.png)

 Just double-click on index.html in /path/to/the/repository/written_in_js/index.html or serve it with your favorite web server.

+If you prefer, docker compose is available: run `docker compose up -d`